-An annual grant scheme for community groups and not-for-profit non-governmental organisations around the country for heritage projects.
+An annual grant scheme for community groups and not-for-profit non-governmental organisations to protect, share, and celebrate the heritage that matters to your community.

 A broad range of project types are eligible for funding under the scheme including: